SFU-CMPT-201/a6-pub/README.md

 You can check the various limits by a system call named `getrlimit()`.
 You can read about how to use it with `man getrlimit`.

+Once everything is done, make sure you stop recording.
 In the next assignment, we will continue the discussion on Linux's memory layout.
-Make sure you stop recording, and submit all the files you created for this assignment including `.record/` and `.nvim/`.

 ## Stack Protection